tapios/risk-networks/README.md

 static_contacts_interval = day / 4
 ```

-On a graph, or 'network', contact times are represnted by weighted edges between
+On a graph, or 'network', individuals are notes and contact times are the weighted edges
-individual nodes.
+between them.
 We create a contact network averaged over `static_contacts_interval`
 for a population of 1000,

 ```python